martonmiklos/translate2geda/README.md

 - BSDL (.bsd) (working)
 - LT-Spice (.asc) (working)
 - QUCS (.sch) (nets convert, and preliminary symbol support working)
+- gerber file (.gbr, .gbo, .gto, .gbs, .gts, .gbl, .gtl, .pho) ... a preliminary implementation

-symbols and footprints and LT-Spice schematics and QUCS schematics to geda compatible formats.
+symbols and footprints and LT-Spice schematics and QUCS schematics and gerbers to geda compatible formats.

 The Kicad portion of the utility is based on the KicadModuleToGEDA and KicadSymbolToGEDA utilities.